joshuar/go-hass-anything/README.md

 ### 💽 Building Apps

 > [!NOTE]
-> Check out the [example app](./pkg/apps/exampleapp/) which demonstrates:
+> Check out the [examples](./examples/) which a few of the different
->
-> - How to get data from the system running Go Hass anything using an external
->   Go package.
-> - How to get data from the web using a helper function to issue web requests.
-> - How to create different types of controls in Home Assistant.
+> types of entities you can create in Home Assistant.
->
-> The code has lots of comments for guidance.
-It can also be heavily optimised
-> from its current state and so is a good starting point for practising Go as
-> well.

 #### Code Location